Te Tiriti o Waitangi

 Whiria Te Muka Tangata is Auckland Council's Māori Responsiveness Framework.
 It brings together the council's commitments and obligations to Māori.
 This enables Auckland Council to ensure that it considers how its policies and actions recognise and protect Māori rights and interests, and contribute to Māori needs and aspirations.

-The Independent Māori Statutory Board was established in Auckland and has specific responsibilities and powers under the Local Government (Auckland Council) Amendment Act 2010.
+Houkura (formerly known as the Independent Māori Statutory Board) was established in Auckland and has specific responsibilities and powers under the Local Government (Auckland Council) Amendment Act 2010.

 • helping Auckland Council to make decisions, perform functions and exercise powers that improve outcomes for Māori